YanxiangL/PyBird-Shapefit/README.md

 # PyBird-Shapefit
-This is a repository for implementing the Shapefit algorithm into Pybird
+This is a repository for implementing the Shapefit algorithm into Pybird.